New Article Examines the Possibility of Applying Workplace Safety Rules to the NFL

 The article concludes that while OSHA clearly has the authority to regulate the NFL, there is little to no precedent or guidance for OSHA to insert itself into the on-the-field aspects of professional sports.
 The small body of case law that bears on OSHA’s authority in entertainment and sports opens some doors for OSHA to issue standards for the NFL but also sets some limits on its ability to alter the nature of the game.
 Adding a public institution like OSHA as a party to existing labor-management discussions concerning health and safety may be the best natural evolution of the issue, the report says, mapping a pathway for OSHA to step up to this challenge.

-The authors of the article are Adam M. Finkel from the University of Michigan School of Public Health (and a former senior OSHA official in the Clinton and G. W. Bush administrations), Christopher Deubert from the law firm of Berg & Androphy, Orly Lobel from the University of San Diego School of Law, I. Glenn Cohen from Harvard Law School, and Holly Fernandez Lynch from the Perelman School of Medicine at the University of Pennsylvania.
+The authors of the article are Adam M. Finkel from the University of Michigan School of Public Health (and a former senior OSHA official in the Clinton and G. W. Bush administrations), Christopher Deubert from D.C.
+United, Orly Lobel from the University of San Diego School of Law, I. Glenn Cohen from Harvard Law School, and Holly Fernandez Lynch from the Perelman School of Medicine at the University of Pennsylvania.

 This analysis offers the first in-depth academic legal exploration of treating professional football more like a traditional workplace that is subject to government regulation or “soft law” mechanisms involving public-private cooperation, such as providing information and guidance.

 Some of the key points the article makes:

 - OSHA clearly has the authority to regulate the on-field aspects of the NFL;